igrek51/android-songbook/docs/pages/chords-editor.md

-# Chords Editor
+# Local Chords Editor

 ![](./assets/screenshots-mobile-en/04.png){ width="50%" }

 ## Tools
-There are many useful tools in chords editor, which make the editing easier:
+There are many useful tools in chords editor (in a local app), which make the editing easier:

 - `Undo`: revert last changes
 - `Line`: select whole line or next lines